Juanjdurillo/intro_unix/processes/README.md

 # What is a process?

 A process is an executing instance of a program.
 We can view a process as the task of completing all the steps of an algorithm (with a specific input data) whose binary representation exists somewhere in an executable file.
-To acomplish this, the OS needs to keep some information about the process and a memory image/layout of that process.
+To accomplish  this, the OS needs to keep some information about the process and a memory image/layout of that process.
 The former contains information such as process id, process parent id, program counter, etc. The latter includes the code to be executed by the process, environmental information, execution stack, heap, etc. Obviously, the same program can be executed at the same time by different processes.

 # Process information
-In order to be able to manage the execution of different processes, several bits of information are required for each existing process (i.e., instances of pgorams in execution).
+In order to be able to manage the execution of different processes, several bits of information are required for each existing process (i.e., instances of programs in execution).
 This information varies from operating system to operating system, but in the general case should include most of the following items:

-  * Process id (pid), process group, parent process id
+* Process id (PID), process group, parent process id
 * Process status: running, blocked, waiting, etc (depending on the model followed by the particular OS)
 * Priority
 * Memory pointers to user address space (we will refer later to this memory as process memory image)
-  * Context data/Hardware counters (program counter, stack pointer, floating points registers, etc)
+* Context data/Hardware counters (program counter, stack pointer, floating point registers, etc)
 * Program counter (i.e., memory location of the next instruction to be executed)
 * Accounting information
 * Credentials (user id, group id)
 * Environment variables, although they can be also stored in user address space
 * Other control information (kernel stack, address translation maps)
 * I/O status information (root directory, working directory, file descriptors table)
-  * Signaling information (singals to be delivered, etc.)
+* Signaling information (signals to be delivered, etc.)

 All that information is stored in a data structure created and maintained by the kernel.
 That data structure is typically referred to as **process control block (PCB)**.
 The kernel maintains a table of them to manage all existing processes.
 This table is usually referred to as **process table**.

 *Information on this section has been extracted from William Stallings.
 "Operating Systems, Internals and Design Principles", Andrew S. Tanembaum, Herbert Bos.
 "Modern Operating Systems", and Uresh Vahalia.
 "UNIX Internals, the new frontiers."*

 # Process memory image
-In this case the focus is he memory layout/image of a process on Linux.
-This image is composed of different parts, which in the context of linux are referred to as segments.
+In this case, the focus is the memory layout/image of a process on Linux.
+This image is composed of different parts, which in the context of Linux are referred to as segments.
 Different SOs may use different process layouts.
 In the case of Linux, a process memory layout consists of the following segments:

 * Text segment.
 Instructions of the program to execute (binary code to be executed).
-This is an only-read segment.
+This is an only read segment.
 * Initialized data segment (a.k.a. *user-initialized data segment*).
-Global and static variables initialized explicitely initialized.
+Global and static variables initialized explicitly initialized.
-* Unitialized data segment (a.k.a. *zero-initialized data segment*).
-Global and static variables non explicitely initialized.
+* Uninitialized data segment (a.k.a. *zero-initialized data segment*).
+Global and static variables not explicitly initialized.
 * The stack.
 This segment contains execution stack of the program.
-Obviously this segment will grow and schrink dynamically due to the program execution (call to functions, finishing the execution of functions, etc.).
+Obviously, this segment will grow and shrink dynamically due to the program execution (call to functions, finishing the execution of functions, etc.).
 The stack also stores every variable defined locally within functions.
 * The heap.
 Memory to store data allocate dynamically at runtime (e.g., with `malloc()` or `calloc()`).
 The top of the heap is called *program break*.

 Every process has the view that it spans over a certain amount of memory (e.g., 4GB or the addressableRAM).
 Only a few portions of a program are stored in the RAM during the process execution.
-This is achieve through a technique called **Virtual Memory**.
+This is achieved through a technique called **Virtual Memory**.
 This technique then allow different processes to be *in memory* at the same time (and to share some memory among them!), while still having the impression of span over a bigger amount of memory.
-For the explanations here it is enough if we assume that every proces span over the whole addressable memory.
+For the explanations here it is enough if we assume that every process span over the whole addressable memory.

 The following picture depicts an abstraction of a process view of the physical memory of the machine.
 ![Process memory layout](./process_memory_layout.png)